elkcityhazard/chef-frank/content/institutional-recipes-for-200/quick-and-easy-chili-recipe-for-200-people/index.md

 Goes great with corn bread or Parmigiano-Reggiano bread sticks and salad.

-_Quick Easy Chili Recipe for 200, Great for Large Functions at Church or School, Chili and Corn Bread with a Green Salad tops off this Meal!_
+_Quick Chili Recipe for 200, Great for Large Functions at Church or School, Chili and Corn Bread with a Green Salad tops off this Meal!_